ruthenian8/dff-cookiecutter/README.md

 The derived packages are shipped with MIT license by default.

+# Platforms

+We suggest using a linux-based platform for development.

+While the template can be cloned on any device that can run python and cookiecutter, the makefile functionality will not be available.

 # Usage

+## Setting up a project

 To use this package, you need to have [cookiecutter](https://github.com/cookiecutter/cookiecutter) installed into global scope.